 The photograph of Diana, unmistakable and standing near the edge of a horse pasture, puzzled as well as comforted me: she wore a helmet and boots and carried a switch; a dozen or so paces behind her were two horses, brown.
 The trees beyond the horses had red leaves colored by the bright sun of a glorious fall day, but in a place I didn’t recognize, as if the year had brought changes as profound in her world as in mine.
 While we were together, she’d always wanted a horse.
 Her face was tight.
 I wondered what she’d say if we spoke face-to-face in that horse pasture sitting on that rail fence.

 She’d included a note from a mutual friend, which I left beside her photo—“Will, Just grin, and don’t stop grinning.
 Grin until you believe it, and one day soon, they will put you on a plane.
 I promise.
-Love–Warren.”
+Love–Wilson.”
 Good advice, I thought, better than swinging a pipe or flinging excrement or otherwise acting like a madman.

 The next afternoon, Kamal brought a telephone to our house and plugged it into the wall.
 At supper the night before he’d announced that we’d get to call a family member, but the catch was we needed to invite that person to spend Christmas with us, here in Asmida.